groundy

 Are Bitwarden browser extensions, mobile apps, or Snap users affected by this compromise?

 No. Bitwarden confirmed the incident was isolated to the npm registry path, and the Snap package was explicitly verified unaffected.
 Browser extensions, mobile apps, and direct GitHub release binaries were never in scope.
-A CVE is currently being issued specifically for @bitwarden/cli@2026.4.0 on npm, underscoring that only that single package version distributed during the roughly 93-minute window on April 22, 2026, carries the malicious bw1.js payload.
+[Updated June 2026] Only the single @bitwarden/cli@2026.4.0 version distributed during the roughly 93-minute window on April 22, 2026, carries the malicious bw1.js payload.
+Note that despite early reports of a CVE being issued for the package, no Bitwarden-specific identifier had surfaced publicly as of late June 2026; the campaign-related CVE that was assigned, CVE-2026-45321, covers the separate TanStack compromise, not the Bitwarden CLI.

 How did the broader security vendor response frame this incident, and what angles were under-covered?

 Vendors including Socket, JFrog, OX Security, Endor Labs, StepSecurity, Aikido, GitGuardian, Mend, and SafeDep published analyses within 24 hours of the April 23 advisory.
 Most coverage focused on threat-actor IoCs and Checkmarx-campaign attribution.
-The under-reported operational angles are the concrete 30-minute remediation checklist for affected developers and the possibility that this represents the first confirmed failure of npm trusted publishing when a GitHub Action inside the pipeline is compromised.
+[Updated June 2026] The under-reported operational angles are the concrete remediation checklist for affected developers and the trusted-publishing failure mode, which later analysis confirmed: the attacker did not break OIDC but got a privileged workflow to mint a real short-lived publish token and write it to a readable log, making this the first publicly documented compromise of an npm package published via trusted publishing.

 Which specific AI coding assistants were targeted, and why do their configs represent a distinct risk category?